November 16th 2018

 Are avocados actually vegan?

 In yet another avocado conundrum, it’s been a matter of recent debate whether or not avocados are really vegan given that they require migratory beekeeping in order to pollinate the plants - a process that’s notoriously difficult to achieve.
-While this may have thrown a huge spanner in the works of many plant based chefs and Instagrammers, it seems that PETA has a realistic take on the issue.
+While this may have thrown a huge spanner in the works of many plant-based chefs and Instagrammers, it seems that PETA has a realistic take on the issue.
 The not for profit organisation has said that going vegan is about making kind choices that bring about positive change and that shoppers cannot avoid buying produce that involves migratory beekeeping any more than they can avoid driving on tarmac that contains many animal ingredients.

 What’s the avocado alternative?

-Avocados superdfood status isn't all for show; avocados are indeed incredibly nutritious and a brilliant ingredient to turn to when creating vegan alternatives to popular foods such as ‘mayo’, ‘butter’ and dairy-free puddings.
-Compared to other fruits and vegetables, avocados have a unique nutrient profile due to their high content of fat, namely mono-unsaturated fats which are known to be good for heart health, while also helping to lower LDL (bad) cholesterol.
+Avocados superfood status isn't all for show; avocados are indeed incredibly nutritious and a brilliant ingredient to turn to when creating vegan alternatives to popular foods such as ‘mayo’, ‘butter’ and dairy-free puddings.
+Compared to other fruits and vegetables, avocados have a unique nutrient profile due to their high content of fat, namely monounsaturated fats which are known to be good for heart health, while also helping to lower LDL (bad) cholesterol.

 Avocados are also a good source of micronutrients including vitamin E, which is essential for healthy skin and also acts as a powerful antioxidant helping to protect cells from damage.
 You will also find a good source of folate in avocados, which is required by the body to make DNA and healthy red blood cells.
 Your eyes can benefit too as avocados are a great source of the antioxidant compounds lutein and zeaxanthin, which have been shown to help reduce the risk of age-related macular degeneration.
 In fact, if you could choose one single food to be stranded on a desert island with then avocados would probably be a good option.